ga4gh/data-security/AAI/AAIConnectProfile.md

         5. The `scope` JWT claim, if included, MUST NOT contain "openid" as a space-delimited substring.

-2. A Visa Issuer MAY generate the `exp` timestamp to enforce its policies and allow Claim Clearinghouses to understand the intent of how long the claim may be used before needing to return to the Visa Issuer to refesh the claim.
+2. A Visa Issuer MAY generate the `exp` timestamp to enforce its policies and allow Claim Clearinghouses to understand the intent of how long the claim may be used before needing to return to the Visa Issuer to refresh the claim.
 As a non-normative example, if a GA4GH claim expires in 25 years (or even never expires explictly in the Claim Repository), the Visa Issuer could set the `exp` to 1 day into the future plus issue a refresh token in order to force the